Cuba: Consolidation and nationalization (1959–1970)

+According to Amnesty International, official death sentences from 1959 to 1987 numbered 237, of which all but 21 were carried out.
+The vast majority of those executed directly following the 1959 Revolution were policemen, politicians, and informers of the Batista regime accused of crimes such as torture and murder, and their public trials and executions had widespread popular support among the Cuban population.

+Foreign interventions (1971–1991)

+During the Cold War, Cuba received $33 billion in Soviet aid, and Cuban forces were deployed to all corners of Africa, either as military advisors or as combatants.
+Soviet pilots and technicians assumed defense duties in Cuba, freeing up Cuban personnel to be deployed in Africa.
+In 1979, the U.S. objected to the presence of Soviet combat troops on the island.

-In November 1975, Cuba poured more than 65,000 troops and 400 Soviet-made tanks into Angola in one of the fastest military mobilizations in history.
+In November 1975, Cuba deployed more than 65,000 troops and 400 Soviet-made tanks in Angola in one of the fastest military mobilizations in history.
 South Africa developed nuclear weapons due to the threat to its security posed by the presence of large numbers of Cuban troops in Angola.
-In 1976 and again in 1988 at the Battle of Cuito Cuanavale, the Cubans alongside their MPLA allies defeated UNITA rebels and apartheid South African forces.
-In March 1978, Cuba sent 12,000 regular troops to Ethiopia, assisted by mechanized Soviet battalions, to help defeat a Somali invasion.
-Ethiopians backed by Cubans and Soviets pushed the Somalis back to their original borders.
+In 1975–76 and again in 1988 at the Battle of Cuito Cuanavale, the Cubans alongside their MPLA allies fought UNITA rebels and apartheid South African forces.
+In December 1977, Cuba sent its combat troops from Angola, the People's Republic of the Congo, and the Caribbean to Ethiopia, assisted by mechanized Soviet battalions, to help defeat a Somali invasion.
+On 24 January 1978, Ethiopian and Cuban troops counterattacked, inflicting 3,000 casualties on the Somali forces.
+In February, Cuban troops launched a major offensive and forced the Somali army back into its own territory.
+Cuban forces remained in Ethiopia until September 1989.

 Despite Cuba's small size and the long distance separating it from the Middle East, Castro's Cuba played an active role in the region during the Cold War.
 In 1972, a major Cuban military mission consisting of tank, air, and artillery specialists was dispatched to South Yemen.
-The Cubans were also involved in the Syrian-Israeli War of Attrition (November 1973–May 1974) that followed the Yom Kippur War (October 1973).
+Cuban military advisors were sent to Iraq in the mid-1970s, but their mission was canceled after Iraq invaded Iran in 1980.
+The Cubans were also involved in the Syrian-Israeli conflict (November 1973–May 1974) that followed the Yom Kippur War (October 1973).
 Israeli sources reported the presence of a Cuban tank brigade in the Golan Heights, which was supported by two brigades.
 The Israelis and the Cuban-Syrian tank forces engaged in battle on the Golan front.